code-pushup/cli/docs/e2e.md

 #### `nx e2e <project-name>` process:

-1. Nx derives all dynamic targets from the plugins registers in `nx.json`.
+1. Nx derives all dynamic targets from the plugins registered in `nx.json`.
    The following plugins are registered to publish packages to a local registry:

 ```jsonc